FEBRUARY 27, 1939

 WASHINGTON, Sunday—Here we are back in Washington.
 I woke this morning to what sounded like a real spring rain.
 The grass outside my window looks green and, though I suppose we will probably have a blizzard next week, at the moment I feel as though spring had really arrived.

 I am having a very peaceful day.
-I drove my car a short distance out of the city this morning to pilot some friends of mine who are staring off for a vacation in Florida.
-I think this will be my only excurison out of the White House today, for I have plenty of work to do on an accumulation of mail and I hope to get through in time to enjoy an evening of uninterrupted reading.
+I drove my car a short distance out of the city this morning to pilot some friends of mine who are starting off for a vacation in Florida.
+I think this will be my only excursion out of the White House today, for I have plenty of work to do on an accumulation of mail and I hope to get through in time to enjoy an evening of uninterrupted reading.

 I have been debating in my mind for some time, a question which I have had to debate with myself once or twice before in my life.
 Usually I have decided differently from the way in which I am deciding now.
 The question is, if you belong to an organization and disapprove of an action which is typical of a policy, should you resign or is it better to work for a changed point of view within the organization?
 In the past, when I was able to work actively in any organization to which I belonged, I have usually stayed in until I had at least made a fight and had been defeated.